ComposableAnalytics/Docs/docs/QueryViews/Inputs.md

 ![QueryView Input Field](img/InputFilter.png)

 !!! note
     When you add a filter into your query, it starts with `AND`.
-So if your where clause only has one filter, use `WHERE 1=1` before the filter.
+So if your `WHERE` clause only has one filter, use `WHERE 1=1` before the filter.

 ## Creating an Input (Input Settings)